opensearch-project/documentation-website/_dashboards/visualize/maps-stats-api.md

 Introduced 2.7
 {: .label .label-purple }

-When you create a [map]({{site.url}}{{site.baseurl}}/dashboards/visualize/maps/) in OpenSearch Dashboards, the map is registered as a saved object in the [Maps plugin](https://github.com/opensearch-project/dashboards-maps).
-The Maps Stats API provides information about all maps registered in the Maps plugin.
+When you create and save a [map]({{site.url}}{{site.baseurl}}/dashboards/visualize/maps/) in OpenSearch Dashboards, the map becomes a saved object of type `map`.
+The Maps Stats API provides information about such saved objects in OpenSearch Dashboards.

 #### Example request